Peugeot, Toyota in factory-sharing talks - Sarkozy

 Europe's auto industry is grappling with excess capacity and cut-throat price competition as overall demand sags under the weight of the debt crisis.
 All major car makers except Volkswagen (VOWG_p.DE) lost money in the region last year.

-Auto workers at Peugeot and alliance partner General Motors (GM.N) are bracing for a fight with management as both car makers prepare to cut European capacity.
+Auto workers at Peugeot and at GM's (GM.N) Opel unit are braced for a fight with management as a clearer picture emerges of the job cuts and plant closures likely to result from their cost-cutting alliance, announced in February.

 The Sevelnord factory near Valenciennes employs some 2,800 workers and produces Peugeot Expert, Citroen Jumpy and Fiat FIA.MI Scudo delivery vans.
-The Italian automaker plans to withdraw from the venture in 2017, and Varin said in January that Peugeot needed another partner to take Fiat's place.
+Italy's Fiat is withdrawing from the venture in 2017, and Peugeot's Varin said in January he was seeking a new partner to take its place.

-"There's nothing definitive with any new partner," a Peugeot spokesman said on Wednesday, adding that the terms of Fiat's withdrawal had yet to be finalised.

-Even if a new partner is found, "we would need to ensure that the Sevelnord site is as competitive as possible alternatives", the spokesman said.
-He cited French labour taxes as a factor weighing on the plant's future.

 Peugeot unions are seeking to put feared plant closures at the centre of France's presidential election campaign, which culminates with a second round of voting on May 6.

-Sarkozy, trailing Socialist challenger Francois Hollande in opinion polls, summoned Varin for talks on April 14 after workers from Peugeot's Aulnay plant near Paris organised a protest outside his campaign headquarters.
+Sarkozy, who is trailing Socialist challenger Francois Hollande in opinion polls, summoned Varin talks after workers from Peugeot's Aulnay plant near Paris organised a protest outside his campaign headquarters.

 (Reporting by Laurence Frost; Editing by David Cowell)